leafsphp/docs/src/docs/leafapi/index.md

 composer create-project leafs/api <project-name>
 ```

-This command will set up a Leaf MVC app in the `<project-name>` directory.
+This command will set up a Leaf API app in the `<project-name>` directory.
 You can then run the app using the Leaf CLI:

 ```bash
 cd <project-name>